joseluisq/gitnow/README.md

 Creates a new feature ([Gitflow](https://github.com/nvie/gitflow)) branch from current branch.

-__Note:__ Your new branch will always be lowercase without special or whitespaces (underscores instead).
+__Note:__ Your new branch will always be lowercase without special characters or whitespaces (underscores instead).

 ```sh
 feature feat1